iandhall/shopping-lists/README.md

 ----------------------
 Layered design separating the concerns of data access, business rules and UI presentation:

 * Data Access Layer - Provides Repository classes for the Business layer to use.
-Repositories serve as an abstraction of IQueryable LINQ.
+Repositories serve as an abstraction over EntityFramework and IQueryable LINQ.
 Only IEnumerable gets exposed to the Business Layer.

 * Business Layer - Business logic in service classes which are used by the Web API and UI.
 Not concerned with how the data gets persisted.